-Hidden Costs of Owning a Home
+Hidden Costs Of Owning A Home

 Principal, interest, taxes and insurance are just the beginning.
 Whether you're a first-time buyer or thinking about moving up, you should plan for extra costs that could add up to thousands each year.
 First-time homeowners are often startled by the hidden costs of owning a home.
-The traditional measure of housing expenses -- PITI, which stands for principal, interest, taxes and insurance -- is just the beginning.
+The traditional measure of housing expenses—PITI, which stands for principal, interest, taxes and insurance—is just the beginning.

-How much your home will cost you in maintenance and repairs depends on several factors: the age of the home, how well it's been treated by previous owners, the harshness of your climate -- and how much money you want to get out of your home when you sell it.
+How much your home will cost you in maintenance and repairs depends on several factors: the age of the home, how well it's been treated by previous owners, the harshness of your climate—and how much money you want to get out of your home when you sell it.
 What should you budget annually for such repairs and maintenance?

 If you live in an area where one or more of these catastrophes is a possibility, you should consider buying supplemental insurance to cover your risk.
 The cost varies widely, from just a few hundred dollars to thousands of dollars a year.
 You may also need to buy additional coverage if you have a large collection of antiques, valuable jewelry, furs or lots of computer equipment.
 Homeowners' policies usually put limits, often fairly low, on how much of these items they'll pay for, and require you to buy a "rider" for an extra fee if you want them fully covered.

 The big projects can be pretty expensive, as well.
 A major kitchen redo cost an average $38,769 last year, according to Remodeling magazine, while adding a master suite averaged $63,275.
 Even changing the color of your house can be pricey.
 The typical exterior paint job costs $8,336.
 The more you do yourself, of course, the lower the cost.
 A few weekends of hard labor could shave the painting bill to less than $1,000 for materials.
 But not every project is a candidate for doing-it-yourself.
 Many homeowners choose to hire professionals for electrical, plumbing and skilled carpentry work.

 Financial planners recommend borrowing money only when you're buying an asset that appreciates in value, and home improvements typically lose value over time.
 Furnishings cost money, too.
 You'll also want to budget money for additional furnishings.
 Since your new home is likely to be larger than your apartment, you'll probably need more furniture.
-You may also be buying window treatments, lighting fixtures, carpet or area rugs and appliances -- all of which can add up to tens of thousands of dollars.
-Figure out your budget ahead of time and make sure you have that amount in savings -- after all the other costs of buying a home are factored in.
+You may also be buying window treatments, lighting fixtures, carpet or area rugs and appliances—all of which can add up to tens of thousands of dollars.
+Figure out your budget ahead of time and make sure you have that amount in savings—after all the other costs of buying a home are factored in.

-A much better course is to plan for these hidden costs.
+A much better course is to plan for the hidden costs of owning a home.
 Then you can meet the inevitable bills with confidence, rather than stressing or going into debt.
 You'll be a happier homeowner, and your well-maintained, appropriately furnished home will reflect your good planning.